-- b) Commercial production: Ecuador has no commercial GE plants in production. - c) Exports: Ecuador currently does not export GE plant material. - d) Imports: Corn, cotton, soybean meal, and soybean oil for industrial use in Ecuador are largely of foreign origin. - Ecuador imported approximately 99 percent of its cotton needs, or some 11,500 metric tons (MT) in 2017.
-Of these imports, at least 93 percent of this volume was GE-derived product.

-• Soybean meal and oil imports are rising.
-Argentina, Bolivia, Paraguay and the United States are the main suppliers.
-In 2017, Ecuador purchased about 850,000 MT of soybean meal, of which, at least 95 percent was GE-derived product.
+- c) Exports: Ecuador currently does not export GE plant material. - d) Imports: Corn, cotton, soybean meal, and soybean oil for industrial use in Ecuador are largely of foreign origin. - Ecuador imported approximately 99 percent of its cotton needs, or some 8,000 metric tons (MT) in 2019.
+Of these imports, at least 90 percent of this volume was GE-derived product. - Soybean meal and oil imports are rising.
+Argentina, Bolivia, Paraguay, and the United States are the main suppliers.
+In 2019, Ecuador purchased roughly 1,264,000 metric tons (MT) of soybean meal, of which at least 99 percent was GE-derived product.

-Despite Ecuador's claims to be a food sovereign country, the country is not competitive in the production of certain commodities; and, it is therefore import dependent on foreign sources (e.g., the United States, Argentina, and Bolivia) to meet its cotton and soybean meal needs.
+Despite Ecuador's claims to be a food sovereign country, the country is not competitive in the production of certain commodities.
+It is therefore import dependent on foreign sources (e.g., the United States, Argentina, and Bolivia) to meet its cotton and soybean meal needs.
 It currently does not have specific biotechnology requirements for these commodities.
-It is safe to assume that the Government of Ecuador considers them safe, as it is a requirement of the Food Sovereignty Law that foods can only be imported after health and safety requirements have been met.
+A requirement of Ecuador's Food Sovereignty Law is that foods can only be imported after health and safety requirements have been met.

 Ecuador is unlikely to become self-sufficient in the short- to medium-term in the production of cotton and soybean meal.
-On the contrary, Ecuador will likely continue to source from foreign countries some of the ingredients for animal feed used in shrimp, poultry and pork production; cooking oil for human consumption; and other food ingredients produced using modern biotechnology.
-Sources comment that should Ecuador impose restrictive import measures, these will adversely affect feed manufacturing and processed food manufacturing.
+On the contrary, Ecuador will likely continue to source from foreign countries some of the ingredients for animal feed used in shrimp, poultry, and pork production; cooking oil for human consumption; and other food ingredients produced using modern biotechnology.
+Sources comment that should Ecuador impose restrictive import measures, this would adversely affect the feed and processed food manufacturing sectors.
 This would jeopardize employment and undermine both food security and the government's own efforts at combating malnutrition.

-- e) Food aid: Ecuador is not a food-aid recipient country. - f) Trade barriers: The current constitutional challenge to experimentation with GE crops does not permit the introduction of GE crops for research purposes, even under exceptional conditions for commercial purposes.
-Commercial production would require presidential intervention citing national interests such as food security concerns, ratification by Ecuador's National Assembly that such national interest exist, and possibly a ruling by the Constitutional Court attesting that such national interest does not contradict the Constitution's declaration of Ecuador as a country free of transgenic crops.
+- e) Food aid: In 2019 Ecuador became a beneficiary of a USDA Food for Progress program focused on coffee and cacao production.
+However, Ecuador will not receive in-kind donations but rather the proceeds of monetization taking place in a third country.
+Ecuador on occasion provides food aid with non-GE commodities, such as rice and lentils. - f) Trade barriers: The current constitutional challenge to experimentation with GE crops does not permit the introduction of GE crops for research purposes, even under exceptional conditions for commercial purposes.
+Commercial production would require presidential intervention citing national interests such as food security concerns, ratification by Ecuador's National Assembly that such national interest exist, and a ruling by the Constitutional Court attesting that such national interest does not contradict the Constitution's declaration of Ecuador as a country free of transgenic crops.
 Imports of raw commodities do not require special authorizations and U.S. exports of harvested crops have not experienced barriers based on their GE nature.